sasagawa888/nprolog/document/MANUAL.md

 ### □ nth_char(N, String, Char)
 Return the ASCII (or Unicode) value of the character that is N positions from the start of the string.

+### □ nth_ref(Key, N, Ref)
+Returns the reference number of the Nth item from the start of the chain of items.

 ### □ open(Handle,Filename,Access)
 Open an existing file.